hannesdelbeke/maya-created-controls/README.md

 A control creator for Maya (written in Mel)
 Tested in Maya 2026.
 Most of this was created in Maya 2022.

+Based on the original script written by stac9350 - Stanislav Slavyanov
+> telegram - @stac9350
+> mail - stac9350@gmail.com

+- [watch](https://youtu.be/vVcceGPmFYk?si=5axL7MENpLXDv39Q) a demo on youtube
+- download the original script on artstation [here](https://www.artstation.com/marketplace/p/DBXx0/maya-script-created-controls)

 ![image](https://github.com/user-attachments/assets/082ca02a-e1a5-454c-b615-537646f9bd4a)